|

 video health education projects, essential staff needs, women's needs, and

 emergencies not otherwise covered.
-In 2005 we
+We also

 funded a complete re-build of the Doeguling Tibetan Resettlement (DTR) hospital's